-Calculating a tip takes 10 seconds with the right method, whether you're splitting a bill among friends or just want to avoid pulling out a calculator at the table.
-This guide covers the standard formula, mental-math shortcuts, and the edge cases — group dining, delivery, and odd bill amounts — that actually trip people up.
+Calculating a tip takes 10 seconds with the right method, whether you're splitting a bill among friends or just want to skip pulling out a calculator at the table.
+This guide covers the standard formula, mental-math shortcuts, and the edge cases, group dining, delivery, odd bill amounts, that actually trip people up.

 Overview